-This report provides the Habitats Regulations Assessment (HRA) of the plan review of the Purbeck Local Plan 2018-2034 (the Plan or Purbeck Local Plan) at Main Modifications.
-This HRA report is an update of previous iterations at the Issues and Options in 2015, at Options in 2016, a specific housing consultation called New Homes for Purbeck in 2018 and at submission.
-The modifications have been produced following examination in public and direction from the Inspector.
+This report provides the HRA of the plan review of the Purbeck Local Plan 2018-2034 (the Plan or Purbeck Local Plan) at Main Modifications (including Further Main Modifications in the Autumn 2021).
+This HRA report is an update of previous iterations at the Issues and Options in 2015, at Options in 2016, a specific housing consultation called New Homes for Purbeck in 2018, at submission and following Main Modifications (autumn 2020).
+This update has been produced following Further Main Modifications proposed by the Council.